tatianegercina/FinTech/01-Lesson-Plans/11-Classification/1/LessonPlan.md

 If time remains, ask students a few emotionally guided questions (examples provided below) to get a sense of how they are feeling, and give them a space to address any points of excitement, interest, and/or concern.

-**Ask students**: What are you excited to learn about next?
+Ask the class: What are you excited to learn about next?

   * **Answer:** How to use a classification model to predict fraudulent transactions.

   * **Answer:** How to use a classification model to identify the best type of line of credit for a consumer.

-**Ask students: Do you have any concerns or questions about the content already covered?**
+Ask the class: Do you have any concerns or questions about the content already covered?

   * **Answer:** Concerned about not having any background knowledge or experience in statistics.